psibi/psibi.github.io/content/posts/job-watcher.md

 Cloudflare.
 That's intentional, and the two paths serve different operational purposes.

-The direct Slack notification came first.
-We originally built it for a client that didn't have a paid Cloudflare plan, so health checks weren't available at all.
-We kept it even after adopting Cloudflare, because the two paths complement each other.
 The `job-watcher` notification fires immediately when a task starts failing, carries the actual error message, and also fires on recovery.
 The Cloudflare path is delayed and debounced: it only fires after roughly three minutes of sustained unhealthy responses, it checks the service from the outside and so also catches problems `job-watcher` can't report on, like the whole process being down or unreachable, and it's the path that reaches PagerDuty.

 ## Where `job-watcher` fits